timescale/docs/timescaledb/tutorials/nyc-taxi-cab.md

 The first question you will explore is simple: *How many rides took place on each day during January 2016?*

-Since TimescaleDB supports full SQL, all that’s required is a simple SQL query to count the number of rides and group/order them by the day they took place, as seen below:
+Since TimescaleDB supports full SQL, all that's required is a simple SQL query to count the number of rides and group/order them by the day they took place, as seen below: